 | $100–$300/mo | Refiner ($99), Mopinion ($271) |

-For open-source options: Formbricks is the main self-hosted alternative, free, but requires your engineering team to manage infrastructure.
-See FAQ #16 for details.
+For open-source options, Formbricks is the main self-hosted alternative.
+It's free, but requires your engineering team to manage infrastructure.
+See FAQ for details.

 How Did We Evaluate These In-App Feedback Tools?

-This guide is written by the Zonka Feedback team.
-We've disclosed that upfront because it matters.
-Zonka Feedback is included in this list, and evaluated by the same criteria as every other tool.
+Full disclosure: this guide is written by the Zonka Feedback team.
+Zonka Feedback is included in this list, evaluated by the same criteria as every other tool.

 Best Overall In-App Feedback Tools